Backup All MySQL Databases Automatically via Cronjob

 Sample .my.cnf file

-user = myusername
+[client] user = myusername password = mypassword

 Choose your Command

-These commands work by first querying a list of databases, and then looping through them to create a separate backup for each database as opposed to a single file.
+These commands will run through an entire database and backup all of the databases except for Database, informationschema, or performanceschema.
+You can add or remove databases from this filter just by following the format in the command.These commands work by first querying a list of databases, and then looping through them to create a separate backup for each database as opposed to a single file.
 It may just be me but I'd rather have separate backups of each database instead of one big one.

 With GZIP

 SQL files are plain text, and because of this you can save a lot of space using GZIP.
-As an example a 12MB SQL file GZIP'd with the default options has typically been compressed to around 1MB in size for me.
+As an example a 12MB SQL file GZIP'd with the default options has typically been compressed to around 1MB in size for me.Single rsyncable file

 _________________________________________________________________________________